eficode-academy/github-actions-katas/labs/06-docker-image.md

 We have some requirements for our pipeline step:

 - Should build our application as a docker image.
 - Should tag the image with both the git sha and "latest".
+(Never use such general tags in real life!)
 - Should push the image to docker registry.

 In order for this to work, we need three environment variables: